 Best Overall—Ally Invest

-- Wide array of investment products
+- A wide array of investment products

 - Excellent customer support

-There’s no question: Low commissions, excellent customer service and low cost professional portfolio management for investors and traders alike allow Ally Invest a prominent seat at the “best overall” table.
+There’s no question: Low commissions, excellent customer service, and low-cost professional portfolio management for investors and traders alike allow Ally Invest a prominent seat at the “best overall” table.

 As we’ve mentioned in other categories, Ally Invest is excellent for high-volume stock traders who are looking for a deal on commissions and fees.